When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Hiking or Walking Sticks with a sharp ending

-- We absolutely don't recommend hiking in the risk of avalanche
+- We absolutely advise against hiking in areas where there's a risk of an avalanche

-Here are the items available on Amazon that you may find useful for hiking in the snow:
+Here are the items available on Amazon that you may find useful for snow hiking:

 We will receive a tiny commission from purchases that enables us to spend more time creating better content free of charge